juhana-peltomaa/odin-recipes/README.md

  - has basic relative path navigation
  - added images

- CSS styling will be added later to the project!
+ CSS styling will be added later to the project.

  ## Demo
- Check out the recipe site [here](https://juhana-peltomaa.github.io/odin-recipes/)
+ Check out the recipe site [here](https://juhana-peltomaa.github.io/odin-recipes/).